 Labour appointed a royal commission to consider electoral reform, which in 1986 recommended the mixed-member proportional representation system (MMP).
 In a 1993 referendum, 53.9% of voters supported the adoption of MMP.
 Around this time, a number of small parties were formed.

 Following the introduction of MMP in 1996, the number of MPs was increased from 99 to 120 (60 general electorate seats, five Māori electorate seats, and 55 party list seats).
 Parliament’s standing orders were modified to deal with the developing multi-party environment.
 Speaking time, question time and membership of select committees were allocated to parties according to their proportions in the House.

 MMP spelled the end of some long-standing voting practices.
 Once, all voting was by ‘divisions’ – MPs had to be present in the chamber and went into the Ayes and Noes lobbies to cast their votes.
 This practice was retained only for personal or conscience votes.
 Pairing, an arrangement to cancel the vote of one MP from a party if an MP from the opposing party was absent, could no longer work with many parties.
 It was replaced by proxy voting: MPs could cast a vote even if they were not present in the chamber, enabling them to attend to other business.
 The speaker’s right to a casting vote (the deciding vote in case of a tied vote) was also dropped.

 The traditional annual sessions were replaced by three-year sessions corresponding to the electoral cycle.
 An annual sitting programme, spread through the year with regular adjournments, was adopted.
 A business committee with a representative of each party was created to plan the business of the House.

-Following the first eight elections held under mixed-member proportional representation (MMP), from 1996 to 2017, no single political party was able to govern alone.
+In the first eight elections held under mixed-member proportional representation (MMP), from 1996 to 2017, no single political party won a majority of seats.
 Government was by coalition or by minority governments with agreements from minor parties for support on confidence and supply (matters to do with the government’s Budget).
 After the 2020 election, Labour was able to govern alone but chose to offer ministerial positions to the Green Party’s two co-leaders.